eye rubbing: THE primitive cause of the keratoconus.

-I wrote an article to explain to interested readers the pathophysiological concept originally from Keratoconus which I am convinced: The chronic and repeated eye rubbing are the primitive, necessary and sufficient cause, i.e. the condition prerequisite not for Keratoconus: no frictions, no Keratoconus ("no rub, no cone")
+I wrote an article to explain this physiopathological concept behind the keratoconus: The chronic and repeated eye rubbing are the primitive, necessary and sufficient cause, i.e. the condition prerequisite not for Keratoconus: no frictions, no Keratoconus ("no rub, no cone")

 Keratoconus is classically defined as dystrophy of origin unknown, responsible for a deterioration of vision.
 This is due to the deformation of the corneal dome, that causes a astigmatism Irregularity and myopia.
 Many clinical examples of keratoconus are gathered on the site dedicated to the fight against the Keratoconus https://defeatkeratoconus.com/portfolio-filtersearch/.
-I have always been captivated by this disease whose origin remains mysterious; A large part of my clinical practice is dedicated to the diagnosis, management and prevention of keratoconus, and for many years I was intrigued by the importance of structural changes and the deformation of the corneal wall in the Keratoconus.
-Paradoxically, few genetic or molecular anomalies have been detected in this condition, whose consequences on the regularity and transparency of the cornea can, however, be spectacular.
+I have always been captivated by this disease whose origin remains mysterious; a large part of my clinical practice is dedicated to the diagnosis, management and prevention of keratoconus, and for many years I have been intrigued by the importance of structural changes and corneal wall deformation in the keratoconus.
+Paradoxically, few genetic or molecular abnormalities have been detected in this condition, yet the consequences on the regularity and transparency of the cornea can be dramatic.

 Keratoconus: a mechanical pathology

 Just as an excessive distension of the ligament of the ankle can cause a sprain, chronic eye rubbing can reduce the biomechanical resistance of the mesh of collagen fibers in the corneal dome, and lead to the distortion of it.
 This biomechanical mechanism is more likely to account for the disparity between the achievement of the right eye and left (patients rub often more one look than the other), and the focal nature of Keratoconus, which has recently been highlighted.